albertvisser/filefindr/readme.rst

 - Tkinter, PyQt4 for older GUI versions and Python3 GUI versions
 - PocketPyGUI for a PocketPC version

-Note that for saving previousy entered values between sessions, the current implementation uses *pickle*.
+Note that for saving previousy entered values between sessions, the previous implementation usesd *pickle*.
+The most up-to-date version uses *json* and *pathlib* for this, to keep things simple I've decided to drop Python 2 support.
+Maybe I'll reinstate it by reviving and older version and backport the latest changes, but not for the time being.